mobilepadawan/Dialog-JS/readme.md

 <link rel="stylesheet" href="dialogjs-default-1.0.0.min.css">
 ```

+PS: Check in the [CSS Styles](#styles) section another couple of styles available as a replace of the default CSS style of this JS Library.

 ### Dialog.alert()
 Create an alert dialog with a custom title, message, and button text by passing a literal object with each property expected.
 Do not forget to declare any property.